 What are the sleeping accommodations?

-Based on your responses to a few simple questions on your Registration Form, we do our best to place you in a cabin with other compatible Campers: snorers with snorers, early risers with early risers, etc. The cabins are rustic and do vary in age, but most Campers find the accommodations plenty comfortable for a week-long stay — and enjoy the fun & camaraderie of living communally for a week.
-In fact, many people find their cabin mates become their most lasting Camp friends.
+Based on your responses to a few simple questions on your registration form, we do our best to place you in a cabin with other compatible Campers: early risers with early risers, late night folks with late night folks, etc. The cabins are nice but “no frills”, and most will find the communal accommodations plenty comfortable for a week-long stay.
+The fun & camaraderie of living communally for a week is an integral part of a summer camp experience, and many of our Campers find their cabin mates become their most lasting Camp friends.

 How do I get to Camp?

-Camp is easily accessible by plane, bus, or train, as we provide complimentary transportation from the Portland, Maine airport and bus & train stations.
-You should arrange your travel to arrive into Portland International Jetport — or the Portland bus or train stations — between noon and 3:00pm on the first day of Camp.
-Camp is approximately a 45-minute drive from Portland, and this will allow you to get to Camp, register, and maybe even unpack before our post-Registration schedule begins at 5:00pm.
+Camp is easily accessible by plane, bus, or train, as we provide complimentary transportation from the Portland, Maine airport and bus & train station.
+We recommend arriving into Portland no later than 2:30pm on arrival day.
+Our host camp is approximately a 90-minute drive from Portland, and we want everyone to be able to get to Camp, register, and maybe even unpack before our post-Registration schedule begins at 5:30pm.

-You may also drive to Camp.
-Driving directions are provided via Information Packets distributed to all registered Campers & Staff in early August.
-Parking at Camp is somewhat limited, so our Transportation Manager can often assist in setting up carpools for those Campers driving from the New York City and Boston areas.
+You may also drive to Camp which is about a 3-hour drive from Boston and a 7-hour drive from New York City.
+Driving directions are provided via the Welcome Packets distributed to all registered Campers & Staff a few weeks prior to Camp.
+Parking at our new site is somewhat limited, so our Transportation Manager can sometimes assist in setting up carpools for those Campers driving from the New York City and Boston areas.

 Please feel free to e-mail our Transportation Manager for other suggestions or if you need assistance in planning your transportation to Camp.